simbamangu/TransectTools/README.md

 # TransectTools
-Transect tools for GPS, analysis and fieldwork
+A collection of transect tools for GPS, analysis and fieldwork

 Transects are usually straight lines along which observations or samples are taken.
 The tools here are meant to set up transects for a given geographic sample area and create route files for usage on GPS units for field navigation.